vincentchoqueuse/personal_website/docs/source/tutorials/digital_oscillators.rst

     plt.ylabel("$x[n]$")
     plt.xlim([0, N-1])

-By reading each sample of the wavetable with a sampling frequency :code:`f_s`, we synthesize a sinewave with frequency
+The fundamental frequency of this waveform depends on the sampling frequency :code:`f_s`.
+By reading each sample of the wavetable sample by sample, we can synthesize a periodic waveform with a fixed fundamental frequency :

 .. math ::

-    f_{0}=N/f_s (Hz).

-In practice, we need to synthesize a sine wave with arbitrary frequency :math:`f_0`.
-The following section shows how to modify the rate at which the samples are read in the wavetable.
+    f_{0}=N/f_s~~[Hz].

 Controlling the Fundamental Frequency
 -------------------------------------

+Instead of generating a periodic signal with a fixed frequency, a synthesizer must be able to generate a periodic signal with a time varying frequencies :math:`f_{0}`.
+In this subsection, we shows how to modify the rate at which the samples are read in the wavetable to control the frequency :math:`f_{0}` of the waveform.

-If :math:`y[n]` corresponds to the nth output sample and  :math:`y[n] = x[m]`, the (n+1)th output signal can be computed from the wavetable as follows :
+Let us denote by :math:`y[n]` the :math:`n^{th}` output sample and let us consider that :math:`y[n] = x[m]`.
+To synthesize a waveform with fundamental frequency :math:`f_{0}`, the next output sample can be expressed by :

 .. math ::